Tianyu-Bai/Tianyu-Bai.github.io/README.md

 - **Automatic Google Scholar Updates**: Daily synchronization of citation counts using GitHub Actions.
 - **Project Showcase**: Dedicated sections for the **ELink-256** project, including 40% increased signal throughput and PCBA reliability testing.
 - **Responsive Design**: Built with Jekyll, ensuring a seamless experience across all viewports.
-- **SEO Ready**: Optimized for research visibility in the biomedical engineering community.

 ## 🙏 Acknowledgments
 - Developed based on the [academicpages].